 Depending on the available excitation source and detection filters, a variety of fluorescent dyes may be used in qPCR.
-Two most commonly use real-time PCR methods uses SYBR green (a dye that binds to double-stranded DNA but not to single-stranded DNA, and, when so bound, fluoresces) and TaqMan probes respectively.
+The two most commonly used real-time PCR methods are SYBR green (a dye that binds to double-stranded DNA but not to single-stranded DNA, and, when so bound, fluoresces) and TaqMan probes, respectively.

 - Both amplification and product detection are accomplished in one reaction vessel without ever opening.
-This greatly reduces the chances of cross-contamination of samples with the amplified product.
+This dramatically reduces the chances of cross-contamination of samples with the amplified product.

-- Compared to conventional PCR assays real-time PCR instruments are not only able to measure amplified product (amplicon) as it is made but are also able to quantitate the amount of product and thereby determine the number of copies of target in the original specimen.
+- Compared to conventional PCR assays, real-time PCR instruments are not only able to measure amplified product (amplicon) as it is made but are also able to quantitate the amount of product and thereby determine the number of copies of the target in the original specimen.

 In general, a conventional PCR assay would require a minimum of at least 4 to 6 hours from the time that extracted nucleic acid is placed into a thermal cycler to begin amplification to subsequent product detection.

 Real-time PCR is accomplished in the same manner as conventional PCR-based assays (denaturation of double-stranded DNA followed by primer annealing and extension).
-However, it is the detection process that discriminates real-time PCR from conventional PCR assays.
-In real-time PCR assays, accumulation of amplicon is monitored as it is generated using labelling of primers with dyes capable of fluorescence.
-These labels produce a change in fluorescent signal that is measured by the instrument following their direct interaction with or hybridization to the amplicon.
-This signal is related to the amount of amplified product present during each cycle and increases as the number of specific amplicon increases.
+However, it is the detection process that discriminates real-time PCR from traditional PCR assays.
+In real-time PCR assays, the accumulation of amplicon is monitored as it is generated using the labeling of primers with dyes capable of fluorescence.
+These labels produce a change in fluorescent signal measured by the instrument following their direct interaction with or hybridization to the amplicon.
+This signal is related to the amount of amplified product present during each cycle and increases as the number of specific amplicons increases.